tahminarasoli/TodoList-timer/README.md

 ![GitHub issues](https://img.shields.io/github/issues/bermarte/encapsulation-list-prototype?style=plastic) ![Website](https://img.shields.io/website?style=plastic&up_message=up&url=https%3A%2F%2Fgithub.com%2Fbermarte%2Fencapsulation-list-prototype) ![GitHub contributors](https://img.shields.io/github/contributors/bermarte/encapsulation-list-prototype?style=plastic)

-*This project is the continius of the below project from group 5.*
-The Encapsulation-list-prototype is the last group project of the Encapsulation module.
+*This project is the continius of the below project from group 5. this will add a timer function to the previous project* The Encapsulation-list-prototype is the last group project of the Encapsulation module.
 We will make a simple TODO app to practice Object Oriented JavaScript.